Person-Centred Counselling & Psychotherapy in Dundee City Centre & Online

 Safety comes from a trusting relationship between counsellor and client.

-Welcome, and thank you for visiting Safe Companion Counselling.
-My name is John and I work mainly with Adults who have been traumatised as children, either as a result of physical, mental or sexual abuse or lack of attachment to important adult carers.
+Welcome to Safe Companion Counselling.
+My name is John Walker, and I am a BACP Accredited person-centred counsellor offering counselling and psychotherapy in Dundee City Centre and online across the UK.
+I work mainly with Adults who have been traumatised as children, either as a result of physical, mental or sexual abuse or lack of attachment to important adult carers.
 This also extends to those within the LGBTQIA community who experience deep wounding having been abandoned or rejected by carers as a result of their sexual orientation.
 I provide face-to-face contact on both a short and long-term basis to adults in Dundee City Centre and also in surrounding areas of Angus, Perth & Kinross and Fife.
-For those living in different parts of the UK I also offer an on-line service through the Zoom platform or other suitable mediums
+For those living in different parts of the UK I also offer an on-line service through the Zoom platform or other suitable mediums.

 Hello there, I entered into the counselling profession late in life, having had a career in social work, spanning 35 years.
 I qualified as a counsellor in 2016 and obtained my BACP accreditation in 2020.I decided to specialise in working with child/adult trauma including those whose sexual orientation had led to their alienation by members of their own family or the wider community.
 Why, you might ask?
 Because I have been to my own dark places in the past and understand how it feels.
 I have also had my own personal therapy.
 The media is awash with stories of overwhelming pain and suffering carried for decades by adults who should have received nurturing and love in their childhoods.
 That is why I decided to learn as much as I could by way of Continuous Professional Development (CPD) on issues of attachment styles, grief and loss and addiction, all of which have a connection to unprocessed trauma.